 Knowing where you are – underwater – and where you’re going comes in real handy, especially if you’re looking for an object or locating that beautiful reef that you heard about.
-If you’re a PADI Open Water Diver (PADI Junior Open Water Diver or equivalent) and at least 12, then this program is for you.
+If you’re a PADI Open Water Diver (PADI Junior Open Water Diver or equivalent) and at least 12, then this padi underwater navigation is for you.

-During your PADI Underwater Navigator program you’ll go on three open water dives familiarizing yourself with the skills, knowledge, planning, organization, procedures, techniques, problems, hazards and enjoyment of underwater navigation.
+During your Padi Underwater Navigation program you’ll go on three open water dives familiarizing yourself with the skills, knowledge, planning, organization, procedures, techniques, problems, hazards and enjoyment of underwater navigation.

 - Procedures and techniques for planning.

 - Organizing underwater navigation and problems and hazards associated.

 - Compass navigation techniques.

 The elective Navigation dive conducted during your PADI Advanced Open Water Diver program may count toward this speciality at the discretion of the instructor.